Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-methods-setup/crypto.md

 # Crypto

 {% hint style="info" %}
-This section gives you an overview of how to accept crypto payment methods through Hyperswitch.
+This section gives you an overview of how to accept crypto payment methods through Superstream.
 {% endhint %}

 Crypto payments are a new way to pay using digital currencies like Bitcoin, Ethereum, and Litecoin.
 It's fast, cheap, and private compared to traditional payment methods.
 Crypto payments use blockchain technology to record transactions securely and transparently without the need for intermediaries like banks.